Tips on Making Antigua Your New Home

 Keep an open mind

 Antigua is going to be my home for the next two years and I knew that if I didn’t appreciate every dirt road and understand the people who live here, I wouldn’t be able to fully commit myself to this adventure.
 Admittedly, it is scary when you first get here and you feel all alone with no internet, no friends, and no direction, but everyone is going through the same thing.
 We are here to become doctors and that means it’s our instinct to take care of others, but that starts on the first day by taking care of each other.

-You go to medical school to study hard and learn how to become a successful doctor, but going to a medical school in the Caribbean is about so much more.
+You go to medical school to study hard and learn how to become a successful doctor, but going to a Caribbean medical school is about so much more.
 Immediately, we learn how to adapt to a new environment and embrace other cultures and I believe this will make me a more compassionate physician.
 If we don’t cherish our surroundings and appreciate the people who have allowed us to come to their island, how can we ever be good doctors?
 Instead of worrying about the unknown, I started classes loving my new island and excited for the journey to come.